srimannarayanabaratam/land_cover_classification_unet/README.md

 |`distribution.py`| Used to evaluate the pixel numbers of the validation and training set and visualize them via  bar chart.|
 |`dataset.py`| Used as a data loader during the training phase.|

+## Google Colab Wrapper
+For testing the repository, a google colab wrapper is also provided which explains in detail how to execute the code along with insights.

 ## Training